gmlewis/irmf/examples/001-sphere/README.md

 STL (a triangle-based representation) is simply the wrong tool for the job.
 Not even do voxels solve the problem due to their finite image resolution.

-Yet, ironically, the perfect sphere is the very easiest thing to model using an IRMF shader.
+Yet, ironically, the perfect sphere is almost the easiest thing to model using an IRMF shader.

 Here is an [IRMF shader](sphere.irmf) defining a 10mm diameter sphere: